NorthernMan54/homebridge-alexa/README.md

 * The maximum number of supported devices is 300.
 This is a limitation from the from the Amazon side, and not the plugin.
 * If your Amazon account is not domiciled in the country where your Alexa is located the skill will not work.
 This is a limitation on the Amazon side and not with the plugin.  ie if you are in the UK and use an Amazon.com account, the skill will not work.
 You need to use an Amazon account domiciled in the UK

-### Slack Channel
+### Discord Channel

-I have created a slack channel at (https://homebridgeteam.slack.com/messages/hap-alexa/) to troubleshoot issues not on the troubleshooting page.
+I have created a Discord channel on the homebridge discord server to troubleshoot issues not on the troubleshooting page.
 If you reach out there, I'm usually available.
-If you don't have a slack account and need an invite, one is available via the Homebridge README / Community (https://github.com/nfarina/homebridge#community)
+The channel is called #homebridge-alexa

 ### Debug logs